Lufkin, Texas: Golden era of expansion 1938–1945

 The golden era of expansion occurred between 1938 and 1945.
 In the late 1930s, two of the principal industries in Lufkin, the Southland Paper Mill, later known as Abitibi Bowater Inc. which closed in 2007, and Texas Foundries opened.
 These companies provided much of Lufkin's industrial growth.
 The largest industrial employer was Lufkin Foundry and Machine Company, later known as Lufkin Industries; it ceased operations in 2018.

-From 1943-1945 Lufkin was home to three WWII POW camps and held up to 300 German prisoners who worked for Southland Paper.
+From 1943 to 1945, Lufkin was home to three WWII POW camps and held up to 300 German prisoners who worked for Southland Paper.